Published: 16 Dec 2025 | Reading Time: 8 min read

 Prim's Algorithm is widely used in competitive programming, examinations, interviews, and actual network design.
 It also scales well with priority queues.
 Gaining proficiency in it entails studying how optimum systems are constructed rather than merely remembering code.

 When designing networks, whether for computers, power systems, roads, or communication, finding the most efficient way to connect everything is essential.
-This is where the concept of Minimum Spanning Trees (MSTs) comes in.
+This is where the concept of Minimum Spanning Trees comes in.

 A spanning tree is a special kind of subgraph formed from a connected, undirected graph.